FourthState/plasma-mvp-sidechain/docs/example.md

 run `go install`

-cd into client/plasmad
+cd into server/plasmad

 run `go install`

 run `plasmad init` to initalize a validator. cd into `~/.plasmad/config`.
-Open genesis.json and add a `fee_address` and genesis utxos.
+Open genesis.json and add an ethereum address to `fee_address`.
 See our example [genesis.json](https://github.com/FourthState/plasma-mvp-sidechain/blob/develop/docs/testnet-setup/example_genesis.json)

 Open config.toml and add any configurations you would like to add for your validator, such as a moniker.

+Open plasma.toml, set `is_operator` to true if you are running a validator.
+Set `ethereum_operator_privatekey` to be the unencrypted private key that will be used to submit blocks to the rootchain.
+It must contain sufficient eth to pay gas costs for every submitted plasma block.
+Set `ethereum_plasma_contract_address` to be the contract address of the deployed rootchain.
+Set `plasma_block_commitment_rate` to be the rate at which you want plasma blocks to be submitted to the rootchain.
+Set `ethereum_nodeurl` to be the url which contains your ethereum full node.
+Set `ethereum_finality` to be the number of ethereum blocks until a submitted header has presumed finality.

 run `plasmad unsafe-reset-all` followed by `plasmad start`